aritraghsh09/GalaxySim/README.md

 ### Usage Info/Citation/Reference
-This repository was used in the work pertaining to the following paper:- "Galaxy Morphology Network (GaMorNet):  A Convolutional Neural Network used to study morphology andquenching in ∼100,000 SDSS and ∼20,000 CANDELS galaxies" , Ghosh et. al.
+This repository was used in the work pertaining to the following paper:- "Galaxy Morphology Network (GaMorNet):  A Convolutional Neural Network used to study morphology and quenching in ∼100,000 SDSS and ∼20,000 CANDELS galaxies" , Ghosh et. al.
 If you use this code for any published work, please cite the above paper and include a link to this GitHub repository

 This code is being made available under a GNU General Public License v3.0.
 Please see the file called LICENSE in the repository for more details.